About the Program

 - Apply the mathematical and physical foundations of meteorology and climatology to solve problems using analytical and computational methods.

-- Explore and take into account the social and environmental consequences of any job they consider and try to improve these aspects of any organizations for which they work.
+- Explore and assess the social and environmental consequences of any job they consider and try to improve these aspects of any organizations for which they work.